agschwender/pilbox/index.md

 and it should function as a drop-in replacement for `Pillow`.
 To avoid any incompatibility issues, use the same version of `Pillow-SIMD` as is being used for `Pillow`.

+Another setting that's helpful for fine-tuning performance and memory usage is the `workers` setting to set the number of Tornado worker processes.
+The default setting of `0` spawns one worker process per CPU core which can lead to high memory usage and reduced performance due to swapping on low-memory configurations.
+For Heroku deployments limiting the number of worker processes to 2-3 for the lower-end dynos helped smooth out application response time.

 Extension
 =========